Exawind/openturbine/docs/sphinx/user/vtk_visualization.rst

 Overview
 --------

-The ``generate_vtk_output.py`` script is a post-processing tool that converts OpenTurbine simulation outputs into VTK (Visualization Toolkit) format for visualization and analysis.
-The script executes a series of steps to produce the VTK files.
+The ``generate_vtk_output.py`` script is a post-processing tool that converts Kynema simulation outputs into VTK (Visualization Toolkit) format for visualization and subsequent analysis.
+The script performs the following operations.

 1. **Data Conversion**: Reads time-series simulation data from NetCDF files and mesh connectivity information from YAML files, then converts this data into VTK's unstructured grid format (``vtkUnstructuredGrid``).
-An unstructured grid is a flexible data structure that stores a collection of points and heterogeneous cells (each with a VTK cell type and point connectivity) without requiring a regular lattice structure, making it well-suited for a flexible multibody system where elements may have varying connectivity patterns and types.
+An unstructured grid is a flexible data structure that stores a collection of points and heterogeneous cells (each with a VTK cell type and point connectivity) without requiring a regular lattice structure.
+This makes it well-suited for flexible multibody systems where elements may have varying connectivity patterns and types.

-2. **Element Visualization**: Creates appropriate VTK representations for different OpenTurbine elements:
+2. **Element Visualization**: Creates appropriate VTK representations for different Kynema elements:

    - **Beam elements**: Represented as polyline cells connecting multiple nodes
    - **Mass elements**: Represented as vertex cells at single nodes